 Certain employer-provided transportation benefits are excluded from the employee's income.
 The exclusion applies to transit passes, parking, and transportation in a commuter vehicle between the employee's residence and place of employment.
-The maximum exclusion from an employee's income is \$240 per month in 2012.
+The maximum federal exclusion from an employee's income is \$245 per month in 2013.
+The 2013 exclusion for the Minnesota tax is limited to \$245 per month for parking and \$125 per month for transit passes and transportation in a commuter vehicle.
 The maximum amounts are adjusted annually for inflation.

 These benefits were first excluded by statute in 1984.
-The provision was last changed in 2009.
+The provision was last changed in 2013 when the maximum exclusion for parking also applied to transit passes and commuter vehicles for 2013.
+Minnesota did not adopt the federal change.

 Fiscal Year Impact

-2012 2013 2014 2015
+2014 2015 2016 2017

-State General Fund \$29,000,000 \$30,300,000 \$31,600,000 \$33,200,000
+State General Fund \$41,300,000 \$44,400,000 \$48,300,000 \$52,200,000